 I'm always interested in feed back from folks about the site.
 Drop me an e-mail with your comments, thoughts, etc. Thanks for your interest in World War II Gyrene.
-NOTE: The newest entries in the web log are at the top of the page.
+Have an outstanding Marine Corps day!

 4 November 2013 – Just by looking at the date of this weblog entry, you can see that a significant time has passed since I last worked on WW2 Gyrene.
 A great deal has happened in my life, and meanwhile, the passage of time has cut further into the ranks of the valiant Marines from that era.